Welcome, I am glad you are here!

 I graduated from the University of British Columbia with a master’s degree in social work.
 I am a registered social worker and registered clinical counsellor.
 I am a certified EMDR therapist and an approved EMDR consultant and educator with over 20 years of experience as a helping professional.
 I have completed Level I and II training through the BCPFFA to provide trauma-informed counselling to Fire Fighters and First Responders.

-My passion for treating PTSD led me to work as an EMDR therapist at the BCOSI clinic.
+My passion for treating PTSD led me to work as an EMDR therapist at the BC-Operational Stress Injury Clinic.

 At the clinic, I created an EMDR pilot program for the treatment of PTSD with Veterans and Emergency Services Personnel.